popphp/pop-dir/README.md

 Overview
 --------
-`pop-dir` is a component for traversing files within a directory.
+`pop-dir` is a component for easily traversing files and subdirectories within a directory.

 It is a component of the [Pop PHP Framework](http://www.popphp.org/).